GloriaY007/Final-Group-Project-/README.md

 We will create a chart to show the correlation between data and see which data has more impact on happiness score.
 (Happiness score, economy_gdp_per_capita, family, health_life_expectancy,	freedom,	trust_government_corruption, generosity, pf_movement,	pf_religion,	pf_association,	pf_expression	pf_identity	pf_score,	ef_government,	ef_legal	and ef_money)

+### Segment III: Plug It In

+During the 3rd Segment, the project team, will be focused on pluging in the pieces we have put together.
+It involves wrapping up the analysis and content, and if needed, continuing to refine our code (including machine learning and database integration) and the images we'll include in our presentation for the group project.
+During this phase, Gloria will be a :small_red_triangle:, Lynn will be a :heavy_multiplication_x:, Assitan will be a :red_circle:, and Diana will be a :black_square_button:.

+Here is a list of deliverables for *Sunday, May 9, 2021* and their assigned reponsible team member:
+- [x] Continue to develop and refine the code for your analysis (Team)
+- [x] Create a draft presentation to share with your class by @GloriaY007
+- [x] Complete peer reviews on the code by @borkard
+- [x] Create a dashboard to display your findings by @assaci
+- [x] Perform a quality assurance check on project deliverables against rubric requirements, and test the code by @lynnokang

+## Draft Presentation